Introduction

 What is the Shelf Life of Compostable Bags?

 The shelf life of a compostable bag refers to the duration it maintains its structural integrity before commencing the degradation process.
-This period is significantly shorter compared to traditional plastic bags, which can persist in the environment for centuries.
+This period is significantly shorter than traditional plastic bags, which can persist in the environment for centuries.
 Compostable bags are engineered to decompose under specific conditions, typically within industrial composting facilities.

 Factors affecting the shelf life of compostable bags